 What is the aim of this review?

-The aim of this Cochrane Review was to find out if integrated or non-integrated orbital implants (artificial eyes) are better for treating anophthalmic sockets.
-Cochrane researchers collected and ana lysed all relevant studies to answer this question and found three studies.
+The aim of this Cochrane Review was to find out if integrated orbital implants are better than non-integrated orbital implants for treating anophthalmic sockets.
+Cochrane researchers collected and analysed all relevant studies to answer this question and found three studies.

 There is uncertainty as to the benefits and harms of integrated compared with non-integrated orbital implants.